Summerr12/cse15l-lab-reports/LabReport1.md

 *The working directory was previously on [user@sahara ~]$*

-The output of ls messages which is toward a file doesn't work because we are currently at the default "home page".
+The output of ls messages which is toward a file doesn't work because we are currently at the default home directory.
 This output is a error because we cannot skip the first directory being lecture1.
 Hence the new output is ls lecture1/messages which allows a direct path to messages outputing en-us.txt  es-mx.txt  ja.txt  zh-cn.txt.
-This version has no output error since it returns text file names and sends back the default command promptand root directory.
+This version has no output error since it returns text file names and sends back the default command prompt and root directory.

 - **Path to a file:**